Jocesico/portfolio/README.md

 # portfolio
-Me portfolio, constatnly adding to it
+Me portfolio, constantly adding to it